4neesh/DevBlog/src/posts/037_AssetClasses.md

 ![Portfolio variance formula](../images/037_portfolioVarianceFormula.png)

 In the formula, <i>w</i> represents the weight of the asset in the portfolio, and the <i>&sigma;</i> represents the standard deviation of the asset.<br>

-You can find the formula to calculate the variance values for each portfolio from the Excel sheet available on <a href="https://github.com/4neesh/DeveloperBlogDemos/tree/master/Modern%20Portfolio%20Theory" target="_blank">GitHub</a>.
 </p>

 <br>